 Our School takes a proactive approach to helping children stay physically active.
 In each classroom, there are activity areas set up to encourage physical activity.
 Physical activity occurs in each classroom during structured and unstructured time.
-We also promote large motor development outdoors.
-We spend time outside each morning and each afternoon, as weather permits.
-While outdoors, children have opportunities to run, climb, jump, pedal, push and pull, etc. They are encouraged to participate in group games that are physically active and that help develop their gross motor development and social skills.
+Our classrooms spend approximately 30 - 45 minutes outside each morning and each evening as the weather permits.
+While outdoors, children have opportunities to run, climb, jump, pedal, push and pull, etc. They are encouraged to participate in group games that are physically active, and that help develop their gross motor development and social skills.
+When weather does not permit scheduled outdoor activity, indoor space will be used.

 Our playground environment sparks the children's imagination and serves as an integral part of physical development.
 Physical activity and exercise are encouraged to teach a healthy lifestyle.
-The equipment on the playground is safe and is inspected regularly by our teachers and School Director to help ensure they remain that way.
+For that reason, we suggest children wear simple, comfortable clothing and closed-toes shoes with a rubber sole that will encourage their movement and play.
+The equipment on the playground is safe and is inspected regularly by our teachers and School Director to help ensure it remains that way.
 Our separate play areas keep similarly aged children together, which helps ensure each child's safety.
-At the end of the day, when fewer children are at the School, children may be grouped together with low child/teacher ratios and appropriate supervision.
+At the end of the day, when fewer children are at the school, children may be grouped together with low child/teacher ratios and appropriate supervision.
 We take all of these steps because your child's safety is our greatest concern.